1974 Horror: Blood, Guts, and Chainsaws

 This Halloween season, The Signal looks at the most Horrific films that bled onto the screen 50 years ago...

-For the last year I have watched as many horror films from 1974 as I could.
+For the last year I have watched as many horror films from 1974 as I could (celebrating their 50th anniversary of release).
 There were about 150ish that I knew were produced.
 And besides a handful I could not find and those foreign horror films that I could not locate with added English subtitles1, I got through most of them.
 I did a lot of watching in the deep night when the kids were sleeping and the quiet darkness uplifted the rich 70s coloring of the films.
 I watched enough to get a sense of what 1974 horror was as a moment in time for the genre…what it meant…the themes that were explored within the gore and scare.
 And while 1974 was more of a transition year, there was definitely a huge huge huge highlight, some interesting occurrences that are worth digging into…as well as some films that every horror movie fan should check out.

 1974 was the year that horror got introspective, that horror writers and directors started to look back sentimentally at the history of the genre, celebrate and contemplate it.
 In the beautiful film The Spirit of the Beehive, the Universal Frankenstein film is shown in a small village, deeply impacting Ana, a little girl, who goes on to have adventures by imagining the world around her as that of the monster’s in the film.
 The end of the film virtually recreates the famous scene of Frankenstein’s monster playing with the little girl he finds picking flowers (before throwing her in the lake), with Ana being the little girl in this version.
 Mel Brookes had a huge hit in 1974 with Young Frankenstein, a hilarious love letter to the original Frankenstein film and sequel, where he wrote characters who wrestled with the past in the most riotous manner, often being the children of the characters in the original, and even used the original laboratory set to make the monster come to life.
 Clive Donner was less successful with his film Vampira (also called Old Dracula) that tried to do for Dracula what Brookes did for Frankenstein, with David Niven playing the vampire for non-laughs in this forgettable exercise.
-And finally, there was Madhouse, where, in between murderes, an old horror movie actor, played by Vincent Price, looks back ala Sunset Boulevard on his career which includes showcasing actual older Vincent Price horror movie scenes.
+And finally, there was Madhouse, where, in between murders, an old horror movie actor, played by Vincent Price, looks back ala Sunset Boulevard on his career which includes actual older Vincent Price horror movie scenes.

 With the massive success of the Exorcist in 1973, there were a slew of rip off films…most of them duds…but nevertheless showcasing an interesting phenomenon.
 These films included: The Abby, The Anitchrist (from Italy, including an above average Ennio Morricone score), Voodoo Black Exorcist (from Spain), Exorcismo (also from Spain), The Bloody Exorcism of Coffin Joe (from Brazil), Lorna the Exorcist, Beyond The Door, The Devil’s Female (sleaze from Germany), Enter The Devil (sleaze from Italy) and even the porn-horror The Sexorcist directed by Ray Dennis Steckler, one of the great underground filmmakers of the 1960s, merging a somewhat-plot about a reporter researching a tribal occult (which has resemblances to past Steckler goodness) with a truly rank nudie which must have been shot somewhere in Studio City.
 But of all the Exorcist rip-offs, Seytan is the craziest, coming out of Turkey where The Exorcist was not distributed.
 The film is a virtual shot-for-shot copy of the William Friedkin film…although not close to being as good…which can be witnessed in this youtube comparison of the two.